Package Leaflet: Information for the User

 Zoely is a contraceptive pill used to prevent pregnancy.

-Before starting to use Zoely, you should read the information about blood clots (thrombosis) in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before you start using Zoely, you should read the information about blood clots (thrombosis) in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood clots”).

-Before starting to take Zoely, your doctor will ask you some questions about your personal health history and that of your close relatives.
-Your doctor will also take your blood pressure and, depending on your personal situation, may perform other tests.
+Before you start taking Zoely, your doctor will ask you some questions about your personal health and the health of your close relatives.
+Your doctor will also measure your blood pressure and, depending on your personal situation, may also carry out other tests.

-This leaflet describes several situations in which you should stop taking the pill or in which the reliability of the pill may be reduced.
-In such situations, you should not have sexual intercourse or use additional non-hormonal contraceptive precautions, for example, the use of a condom or another barrier method.
+This leaflet describes several situations in which you should either stop using the pill or in which the reliability of the pill may be reduced.
+In such situations, you should either not have sex or should use additional non-hormonal contraceptive precautions, for example, a condom or another barrier method.
 Do not use the rhythm or temperature methods.
-These methods may not be reliable because the pill alters the usual changes in body temperature and cervical mucus that occur during the menstrual cycle.
+These methods may not be reliable because the pill alters the normal changes in temperature and cervical mucus that occur during the menstrual cycle.

-Zoely, like other hormonal contraceptives, does not protect against HIV (AIDS) infection or against any other sexually transmitted disease.
+Zoely, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

-You should not use Zoely if you have any of the conditions listed below.
-Inform your doctor if you have any of the conditions listed below.
+Do not use Zoely if you have any of the conditions listed below.
+If you have any of the conditions listed below, tell your doctor.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-If any of these conditions appear for the first time while taking Zoely, stop taking it immediately and consult your doctor.
-Meanwhile, use a non-hormonal contraceptive.
-See also “General Notes” in section 2, above.
+If any of these conditions occur for the first time while using Zoely, stop using it immediately and consult your doctor.
+In the meantime, use a non-hormonal contraceptive.
+See also “General notes” in section 2, above.

-If the condition develops or worsens while using Zoely, you should also inform your doctor.
+If the condition develops or worsens while you are using Zoely, you should also tell your doctor.

 Blood clots can form:

-It is essential to remember that the overall risk of developing a blood clot that is harmful due to Zoely is small.
+It is important to remember that the overall risk of having a harmful blood clot due to Zoely is small.

 HOW TO RECOGNIZE A BLOOD CLOT